System Administration

 Some drives do not support the nvme format command.
 In that case, you can overwrite the partition table by zeroing out the beginning of the drive with this command.
 This command does not securely erase the whole drive, but does allow it to be used by Ocient.

-4. Bind the drives to the UIO driver by running this command.
-Any NVMe drives with mounted partitions (i.e. the OS drive) will remain on the nvme driver.
-Show all expected NVMe drives on the node attached to the UIO driver.
+4. Bind the drives to the UIO or VFIO driver by running this command.
+The script automatically chooses the appropriate driver after detecting if the IOMMU setting is enabled.
+Any NVMe drives with mounted partitions (i.e. the OS drive) remain on the NVMe driver.
+Show all expected NVMe drives on the node attached to the UIO or VFIO driver.

 Clear Files from Any Previous Ocient Setup